 You might have heard me say in the past that writing never came easy for me, but I knew that if I wanted to continue to sell art online I would have to change the way I was marketing.

-It was clear that the old ways of marketing online have come and gone and content marketing (blogging) was becoming the new way to promote brands and build customer relationships between businesses and customers.
+It was clear that the old ways of art marketing online have come and gone and content marketing (blogging) was becoming a new way to promote brands and build customer relationships between businesses and customers.

 Looking back at the past few years you might say that I am happy that nobody read my posts.